Maligayang Pasko! 13 Filipino Christmas Songs

 7. “Sana Ngayong Pasko” (I Hope This Christmas) by Ariel Rivera

 For this Filipino Christmas song, we turn to Ariel Rivera, a famous singer from Manila.
-It’s common to hear “Sana Ngayong Pasko” in the Philippines during the long Christmas season, and for good reason.
+It’s common to hear “Sana Ngayong Pasko” in the Philippines during the long Christmas season, and New Year, for good reason.
 This song is about the feeling of incompleteness when your beloved isn’t with you for Christmas.
 And while the message is on the melancholy side, Rivera’s beautiful delivery and the swooning composition give the song a triumphant, hopeful feeling.

 If you’re looking for an excellent song for a slow dance by the Christmas tree, this is the tune you need to put on your playlist!